 - Be prepared for changes in weather and conditions.
 Nighttime conditions and weather are usually very different from conditions and weather during the day.
 Be alert to continually changing weather, visibility, surface conditions and terrain features.
 Anticipate numerous hazards and dangers including, but not limited to snow, snowmaking mounds, ice, ruts, bumps, sheer drop-offs, bare ground, rocks, roots, stumps, trees, power poles, lift towers, snowmaking equipment, grooming vehicles, snowmobiles, other skiers and riders, and many other natural and man-made objects.

-- Pets are not permitted on trails and slopes.
+- Pets are not permitted on trails and slopes during operating hours.
 Where pets are permitted on resort property, they must be on a leash.

-If you decide to leave the ski resort premises and go beyond the ski area boundary, be aware Suicide Six and the Woodstock Inn and Resort assume no responsibility for safety of, or injury, death or damages to skiers or riders.
-Backcountry areas beyond the ski area boundary are not maintained or checked by ski area personnel.
+Suicide Six and the Woodstock Inn & Resort assume no responsibility for the safety of, or injury, death or damages to skiers or riders.
+All uphill travelers are required to stay on the designated routes and adhere to Resort rules and best practices.
 VERMONT LAW PROVIDES THAT YOU ARE LIABLE FOR ALL EXPENSES OF SEARCH AND RESCUE IF YOU SKI BEYOND THE SKI AREA BOUNDARY AND A SEARCH IS CONDUCTED.

 DURING RESORT OPERATING HOURS: For first aid assistance during resort operating hours, report accidents to any ski patroller, Mountain Services worker or lift operator.
 You can also stop at the first aid station at the top of the mountain, or the clinic in the lower level of the lodge.